December 4th, 2017, Updated April 1st, 2019 (fixing demo page)

 Step 4: Follow the link in the second demo page

-Now let’s see how Chrome behaves if you click on the top level link.
+Now let’s see how Chrome behaves if you click (this is different than just reloading from the step above) on the top level link.
 Therefore, please click on the PrintHeaders link on the second demo page and analyze the Request Headers again as in step 3.

 In the picture below you can see what Cookies have been sent to the first demo page when clicking on a top level URL.